rust-bitcoin/rust-bitcoin/hashes/README.md

 This is a simple, no-dependency library which implements the hash functions needed by Bitcoin.
 These are SHA1, SHA256, SHA256d, SHA512, and RIPEMD160.
-As an ancillary thing, it exposes hexadecimal serialization and deserialization, since these are needed to display hashes anway.
+As an ancillary thing, it exposes hexadecimal serialization and deserialization, since these are needed to display hashes anyway.

 [Documentation](https://docs.rs/bitcoin_hashes/)